 - Official academic transcripts from the institution where you received your bachelor’s degree.
 If you are currently enrolled in an MLIS program or an AASL-recognized School Library Media Program, you will need to send a transcript from your current institution, as well.
 Only official (sealed) copies will be accepted.

-The ALA Scholarship Clearinghouse (50 E. Huron St., Chicago, IL 60611) must receive the completed online application, personal statement, three references, and transcripts by March 1st to be considered.
-Recipients will be contacted by phone after June 1st.
-All other applicants will be notified by email after July 1st.
+The ALA Scholarship Clearinghouse (225 N Michigan Ave, Suite 1300 Chicago, IL 60601) must receive the completed online application, personal statement, three references, and transcripts by March 1st to be considered.
+Recipients will be contacted by email before July 1st.
+All other applicants who were not selected for any ALA scholarship will be notified by email after July 1st.

 Frequently Asked Questions

 Please review our Spectrum FAQ for more information to assist you as you review eligibility and prepare an application.
 Interested in hearing from alumni of the program?
 Watch our pre-recorded informational webinars with application tips and alumni reflections:

 About the Spectrum Scholarship